VNRS 151L: Fundamentals of Nursing Lab

 Suggested Reading Other Than Required Textbook

-Online materials relevant to the course content.
+Publisher materials included with textbook that is relevant to the course content.

 Examples of Required Writing Assignments